WrestleMania 33: Preliminary matches

 Next, Bray Wyatt defended the WWE Championship against Randy Orton.
 At the beginning of the match, Orton attempted an "RKO" on Wyatt, who rolled out of the ring.
 During the match, Wyatt played mind games on Orton by having large images of different insects appear on the ring canvas.
 Outside of the ring, Wyatt performed "Sister Abigail" on Orton into the barricade.
 Orton then performed an "RKO" on Wyatt and scored a near-fall.
 Wyatt performed "Sister Abigail" on Orton for a near-fall.
 Orton then performed another "RKO" on Wyatt to win his ninth WWE Championship and his first at WrestleMania.

-After that, Goldberg defended the Universal Championship against Brock Lesnar.
+After that, Goldberg defended the WWE Universal Championship against Brock Lesnar (accompanied by Paul Heyman).
 Lesnar performed three German suplexes on Goldberg, who quickly recovered and performed two spears on Lesnar, who then rolled out of the ring.
 Goldberg then performed a spear on Lesnar through the barricade into the timekeeper's area.
 Goldberg got Lesnar back into the ring and attempted a "Jackhammer", but Lesnar countered and attempted an "F-5" on Goldberg, who also countered and performed another spear, followed by a "Jackhammer" on Lesnar, who became the first man to kick-out of the spear-"Jackhammer" combo.
 Goldberg attempted the fifth spear, but Lesnar avoided Goldberg with a leapfrog and performed seven more German suplexes on him.
 Lesnar then performed an "F-5" on Goldberg to win his first Universal Championship and gave Goldberg his first clean singles loss of his career.
 This win also made Lesnar the first wrestler to win both the WWE Championship and Universal Championship.

-In the penultimate match, Alexa Bliss defended the SmackDown Women's Championship against Becky Lynch, Naomi, Mickie James, Natalya, and Carmella in a six-pack challenge.
+In the penultimate match, Alexa Bliss defended the WWE SmackDown Women's Championship against Becky Lynch, Naomi, Mickie James, Natalya, and Carmella in a six-pack challenge.
 The end came when Naomi forced Bliss to submit to the "Slay-o-Mission" to win her second SmackDown Women's Championship, tying the record.